• Home

 6.Outcomes of the Annual Performance Evaluation

-The evaluation process of the Department of French, Francophone & Italian Studies, seen in all its aspects, yields multiple outcomes.
+The evaluation process of the Department of French, Francophone and Italian Studies, seen in all its aspects, yields multiple outcomes.
 It acknowledges faculty accomplishments or shortcomings and makes them matters of record.
 It initiates discussions that influence the planning of both individual career development and unit evolution.
 It assists in the identification of opportunities for faculty improvement and renewal.
 It provides annual as well as cumulative data for merit-salary recommendations, sabbatical-leave and grant applications, tenure and promotion decisions, post-tenure review, and reassignments of responsibilities.

 And it provides documentation that may be used, at extremes, in support of either recognition or dismissal.